rust-plugins/SpawnHooksExtend/README.md

 }
 ```

-'Check spawns after initialized' - if set as `false`, plugin will inform only about new spawns.
+'Check spawns after initialized' - if configured as `false`, then plugin will inform you only about new objects.
 'Custom added/removed hook' - your own hooks for particular object
-'Entity name' - can be full name of prefab (eg. `assets/prefabs/deployable/chinooklockedcrate/codelockedhackablecrate.prefab`)
+'Entity name' - can be class name or full prefab name (eg. `assets/prefabs/deployable/chinooklockedcrate/codelockedhackablecrate.prefab`)
-'Update interval' - interval to check if object still spawned
+'Update interval' - interval to check if object still exists

-## Appended hooks
+## New hooks
 ```c#
 private void OnEntitySpawned(string name, BaseEntity entity) {